WHOI-ITP/ITP-MATLAB/README.md

 Calculates depth from sea pressure; simply negative height (+ down).

 **potential\_temperature**(*[p_ref]*)
 Calculates potential temperature at a specified reference pressure, `p_ref`.
-If p_ref is omitted, a default value of 0 will be used.
+If p_ref is omitted, a default value of 0 is used.

 **potential\_density**(*[p_ref]*)
 Calculates potential density at a specified reference pressure, `p_ref`.
-If p_ref is omitted, a default value of 0 will be used.
+If p_ref is omitted, a default value of 0 is used.

 **conservative\_temperature**()
 Calculates Conservative Temperature